mgoodric/macos-config/POST_INSTALL.md

 ## 1. Sign into Accounts

-### iCloud
-1. Open System Settings → Apple ID
-2. Sign in with your Apple ID
-3. Enable iCloud Drive, Desktop & Documents sync
+> **Note:** iCloud should already be configured during macOS setup. iCloud Desktop & Documents sync is automatically enabled by the bootstrap script.
-4. Wait for initial sync to complete

 ### App Store
 1. Open App Store